-Reconstructed and open to the public in the City Hall of Yokohama City!
-Monument to the birthplace of the daily newspaper
+Reconstructed and opened to the public on the premises of Yokohama City Hall!
+"Birthplace of the Nikkan Shimbun" monument

-A memorial to the birthplace of the Nikkan Shimbun, which honors the launch of the first Japanese daily newspaper "Yokohama Mainichi Shimbun," is located on the site of the new city hall of Yokohama City (6 Hommachi, Naka-ku, Yokohama City).
-Was rebuilt.
-Along with this, the Japan Newspaper Association, which operates the news park, opened a memorial on April 27.
+The "Birthplace of the Daily Newspaper" monument, which honors the launch of the first Japanese daily newspaper "Yokohama Mainichi Shimbun", is located on the premises of the Yokohama City Hall, the birthplace (6-chome, Honcho, Naka-ku, Yokohama).
+It was rebuilt in.
+Along with this, the Japan Newspaper Publishers and Editors, which operates the news park, opened the monument on April 27th.

-The monument was erected by the Kanagawa Shimbun Company in 1962 on the site of the former Yokohama Raw Silk Inspection Station, which was said to have been used by the Yokohama Letterpress Publishing Company.
-After that, the original birthplace was found to be about 400 meters west.
-It was relocated in 2009 with the cooperation of the city of Yokohama, which had acquired the site, but it was removed for the construction of the new city hall.
-Following the completion of the new Yokohama City Government Building, it was rebuilt on the grounds of the Government Building in 2020 and donated by the Kanagawa Shimbun to the Japan Shimbun Association.
+The monument was erected by the Kanagawa Shimbun in 1962 on the premises of the former Yokohama Raw Thread Inspection Center, which was said to have had the Yokohama Printing Company that issued the paper.
+After that, it turned out that the original birthplace was about 400 meters west.
+It was relocated in 2009 with the cooperation of Yokohama City, which had acquired the land, but it was removed due to the construction of the new city hall.
+With the completion of the new Yokohama City Government Building, it was rebuilt on the premises of the Government Building in 2020 and was donated by the Kanagawa Shimbun to the Japan Newspaper Association.

 Provided by Japan Newspaper Museum

-[Place of the monument to the birthplace of the daily newspaper]
+[Place of the "Birthplace of the Nikkan Shimbun" monument]

-[Address] 6-chome Honmachi, Naka-ku, Yokohama-shi (Yokohama City's New City Hall)
+[Address] 6-chome, Honcho, Naka-ku, Yokohama-shi (on the premises of Yokohama City New City Hall)

-[access]inline-block "> Minatomirai Line " Nihonodori Station " No. 3 Information Center Directly connected
+[access]inline-block "> Directly connected to Minatomirai Line " Nihon-odori Station " No. 3 Information Center Exit

-[Closed] Monday (Next weekday if Monday is a national holiday), December 29-January 4
+[Closed] Monday (the next weekday if Monday is a national holiday), December 29-January 4

-[Admission fee] General ¥ 400, University student ¥ 300, High school student ¥ 200, Free for junior high school students and younger
+[Admission fee] General ¥ 400, University students ¥ 300, High school students ¥ 200, Free for junior high school students and younger

 [TEL] 045-661-2040 (News Park)

-* News Park is closed due to the state of emergency declaration to prevent new coronavirus infection.
+* The news park is closed due to the state of emergency issued to prevent infection with the new coronavirus.

-For details, please see the website of the same building ( http://newspark.jp ).
+For details, please see the museum's website ( http://newspark.jp ).

-News Park (Japan Newspaper Museum) was reborn on July 20, 2016 as a facility where you can learn while experiencing the role of information society and newspaper / journalism.
-In April 2019, we opened a new permanent exhibition room that expanded the history exhibition zone.
-There are lots of fun ways to learn, such as introducing the on / off status of newspaper reporters in a touch panel display.
-In the “Yokohama Time Travel,” a hands-on experience game, you can slip past a tablet over a diorama that reproduces the cityscape of Yokohama.
-We will investigate the mysteries of Yokohama such as the conclusion of the Japan-US Treaty of Amity and Treaty of Perry and the secret of the birth of Nihon Odori and Yamashita Park.
-In addition to holding special exhibitions and various events, you can also create a commemorative my newspaper at the production studio at any time.
+On July 20, 2016, the News Park (Japan Newspaper Museum) was reborn as a facility where you can learn while experiencing the roles of the information society and newspapers and journalism.
+In April 2019, we opened a new permanent exhibition room with an expanded historical exhibition zone.
+There are many fun ways to learn, such as introducing the on and off of newspaper reporters on a touch panel display.
+The interview experience game "Yokohama Time Travel" is a time slip in the past by holding a tablet over a diorama that reproduces the cityscape of Yokohama.
+We will cover and unravel the mysteries of Yokohama, such as the arrival of Perry, the conclusion of the Convention of Kanagawa, and the secret of the birth of Nihon Odori and Yamashita Park.
+In addition to holding special exhibitions and various events, we also create and hand out a visit commemorative newspaper to those who wish.

-Theater / DanceDouble Planet Episode 5Double Planet Episode 5 "Today a miracle begins to happen" Satoru Aono (Furutajun & Yota Kanda / Radio Sho ･･･
+Theater / dance musicsDouble Planet Episode 11Double Planet Episode 11 "Please don't cool down" Satoru Aono (Furutajun & Yota Kanda / Radio Shonan P ･･･